 The geometry of this wedge is critical to its performance.
 At one extreme, the angle could be 90°.
 It won’t be sharp, it will be hard to push, and it will crush and tear wood instead of cutting it cleanly, but it will be durable.

 At the other extreme, the wedge might be made more acute, say 3°.
 It could be extremely sharp indeed, but it would be too fragile to cut anything but whip cream for long.
 The point is that the sharp edge is a compromise, acute enough to cut well, but not so acute that cutting pressure and friction will make it dent, roll, wear away, crack or chip easily.

-The effective blade must have a bevel angle that cuts the intended material well for a relatively long time.
+The effective blade must have a bevel angle that will cut the intended material well, but at the same time supports the thin cutting edge from premature wear and damage for a relatively long time.
 The words “well” and “long” in the previous sentence are where the magic lies.
 We will examine these important points in future posts in this series.